 Zinc oxide and silicone in thermal paste conduct heat very well.

 Compounds containing silver micronized in silicone or ceramic medium could have conductivities as high as 3–5 W/(mK).
 Electrical malfunction and circuit damage can occur if metal-based thermal paste enters the circuits.
 The metal-based thermal paste could be electrically conductive.
-In the most effective pastes, which have a thermal conductivity of 13 W/(mK), liquid metal, primarily Galinstan alloy, is used.
+In the most effective pastes with a thermal conductivity of 13 W/(mK), liquid metal, primarily Galinstan alloy, is used.
 These are the most difficult to apply uniformly and carry the highest risk of malfunction because of leakage.
 Aluminum heat sinks cannot be used with these pastes because they include gallium, which is corrosive to metal.
 As a rule of thumb, thermal paste has three to five years, depending on the manufacturer.

 Where to buy Kryonaut?

 Despite its high cost, the paste lives up to its claims.
-It is the most highly conductive ceramic paste, but it does not conduct electricity.
+It is the most highly conductive ceramic paste but does not conduct electricity.
 In other words, it doesn’t require curing time, it’s simple to apply, and it’s claimed to be able to drop your temperature by up to 3-4 degrees.
 If the paste is applied correctly, the pack has a maximum lifespan of 20 uses.
 Even more cost-effective in the long term is the Thermal Grizzly Kryonaut 11.1G version, which is also available.

 Is there a difference between thermal paste and thermal pads?

 Thermal pads are the first item we’ll define in this context.
 A thermal pad is a big piece of metal to which a component is soldered, or a heat sink is bolted on a printed circuit board (PCB).
 A “thermal relief pad,” a tiny space in a metal plane surrounding a through-hole pin, is another name for a thermal pad.
-There are two different uses for thermal pads on a PCB: to aid in the cooling of electronic components or the soldering of a through-hole pin.
+There are two different uses for thermal pads on a PCB: to aid in cooling electronic components or the soldering of a through-hole pin.

 How Do I Choose the Best Thermal Paste?